 If you can't announce yourself and the purpose of your call, you should NOT expect a return call but should expect formal complaints filed for violations of the Fair Credit Reporting and debt collection laws, with the appropriate Federal and State departments tasked with addressing violations of said laws.
 A class action suit may become an option to address this issue.

-This person wrote the review because of "inappropriate collections/harassment" at Us Bank.
-Reviewer claimed that he or she wants Us Bank to "do not call from unassociated number and refuse to leave any voice message identifying who is calling and the purpose of the call. i will not respond to such calls, period".
+Preferred solution: Do not call from unassociated number and refuse to leave any voice message identifying who is calling and the purpose of the call.
+I will not respond to such calls, period..